-Hiring and managing teams when scaling your coworking space might be a challenge.
 You might wonder what makes the hiring process successful, or how to build efficiently performing teams, or what are the most important roles to hire when expanding.
-We invited Iris Kavanagh to share her experience on how to nail the process.
-Below you can find a recap of the webinar and a link to access the video recording.
+We reached out for advice to Iris Kavanagh, an industry expert with years of experience in hiring for coworking spaces.
+Below you can find a recap of our video conversation (and a link to access the video recording).

 When asked on the hiring essentials, Iris shares that in today’s labour market you should give yourself at least 3 to 8 weeks to hire and fill a position – it might take a while to source a good candidate and to have that candidate become available to join your team.